By Sandy Baker

-The atmosphere, the availability, and the overall lifestyle contribute to the high likelihood that individuals will use alcohol or drugs.
-Not every college student becomes addicted, but those that do often require a specialized treatment program.
+The college atmosphere, the availability of substances, and the overall student lifestyle contribute to the high likelihood that individuals will use alcohol or drugs.
+Not every college student becomes addicted, but those who do often require a specialized treatment program.
 A collegiate residential drug abuse program can provide the type of treatment necessary for a lasting recovery.

-The Growth of College Drug and Alcohol Abuse in College-Age Adults
+The Growth of Drug and Alcohol Abuse in College-Age Adults

 The U.S. National Institutes of Health shares some insight into what happens on college campuses.
 In a report from 2016, it found:

 - Heavy alcohol use is higher in college students than in those of the same age who do not go to college.
-About 32% reported binge drinking in the previous two weeks as college students, but only 28% of non-college students were doing the same.
+About 32% of college students reported binge drinking in the previous two weeks, as compared to 28% of young adults not in college.

 - Marijuana use has increased across the board, with nearly 8% of college-age students stating they had used the drug.

-- About 2% report they had misused Ritalin in a college setting and nearly 10% admitted misusing Adderall.
+- About 2% of students had misused Ritalin in a college setting, and nearly 10% admitted misusing Adderall.

-Another clear statistic of the risk comes from the Substance Abuse and Mental Health Services Administration.
-It says in 2017, 5.3 million college-aged young adults needed some type of treatment for the abuse of drugs or alcohol.
+According to the Substance Abuse and Mental Health Services Administration, in 2017, 5.3 million college-age young adults needed some type of treatment for the abuse of drugs or alcohol.
 Across the board, this accounts for one person in every six people within this age group.

 The Problems Do Not Stop There

 Many times, individuals who become addicted in college struggle to stop using.
-The atmosphere and the changes in their lives that lead to access and use are unlikely to change.
-Rather, temptation and little supervision encourage use.
-Peer pressure is a key cause.
-And, this type of temptation and risk will continue throughout their four years in college.
+The atmosphere and the newfound independence that lead to access and use are unlikely to change.
+Furthermore, peer pressure combined with little supervision encourages use throughout a student’s entire college career.

 How Can a Collegiate Residential Drug Program Help?

-A collegiate residential drug abuse program can provide a lifeline for those students forced to choose between getting an education and getting the help they need.
+A collegiate residential alcohol and drug addiction treatment program can provide a lifeline for those students forced to choose between getting an education and getting the help they need.
 Many college-aged individuals do not need a full 24-hour, intensive inpatient program to begin their recovery journey.

 At The Ranch at Dove Tree, here’s a look at how our residential program works:

-- The student gets 30 to 60 days of residential or partial care program.
+- Our clients receive 30 to 60 days of our residential or partial care program.

 - A full year of structured support is designed for our clients after the residential program ends.

-- Transitional living solutions are available as well.
+- Transitional living solutions are available as needed.

-The goal of the program is to address the substance use and any behavioral health issues the individual has.
-This is done by addressing the simple fact that addiction is a disease.
-We provide tools and resources to create an opportunity for long-term recovery.
+The goal of the program is to address the substance use and any behavioral health issues.
+We begin by educating our clients that addiction is a disease, and then we provide tools and resources to create an opportunity for long-term recovery.
 We also focus on ensuring basic wellness practices in all areas of the student’s life.
 And, we also work on pro-social identity development to ensure and address values and goals.